 Knight of Cups

 The Knight of Cups represents the romantic.
-Strong, compassionate and honest, with a leaning to the Arts
+He is strong, compassionate, and honest, with a leaning toward the arts.

-He is socially aware and a great orator and negotiator.
-This allows his to diffuse situations with words rather than the sword (notice that this knight carries no weapon).
+He is socially aware, an exceptional orator and negotiator.
+This allows him to defuse situations with words rather than the sword (notice that this knight carries no weapon).

-His appearance in a reading means emotions and creative solutions will take a front seat.
+His appearance in a reading means emotions and creative solutions take the front seat.
 He symbolizes the need to follow your heart on an issue.
-You may be thrown into a new romantic relationship and literally swept off your feet!
-In an existing relationship he represents caring and affection.
+You may be thrown into a new romantic relationship and swept off your feet.
+In an existing relationship, he represents caring and affection.

-He represents good news and positive social events, as well as creative endevours.
+He represents good news and positive social events, as well as creative endeavors.

-Reversed, he is the jealous lover, the sullen child or anyone avoiding emotional conflict through procrastinating or being cold to the situation.
-He can also represent uncomfortable social events that may even be revoked or result in conflict.
+Reversed, he is the jealous lover, the sullen child, or anyone avoiding emotional conflict by procrastinating or turning cold.
+He represents uncomfortable social events that may be revoked or result in conflict.

 Chiron

-Most centaurs were said to be wild, lustful and uncivilized savages, but Chiron was the exact opposite because of his upbringing.
-He was instead civilized, intelligent and compassionate.
+Most centaurs were wild, lustful, uncivilized savages.
+Chiron was the exact opposite due to his upbringing: civilized, intelligent, and compassionate.

-Chiron was accidentally struck by a poisoned arrow containing the blood of the Hydra (which is always fatal) but because he was immortal he also could not die.
-In immense pain, Chiron struck a deal with Zeus where Chiron’s immortality was exchanged for the release of Prometheus (the God who went against Zeus by raising humans up from savages by giving them the secret of fire, and is seen in the Ace of Wands).
-Thus Chiron sacrificed himself for the good of another.
+A poisoned arrow containing the blood of the Hydra accidentally struck Chiron.
+The poison was fatal, but his immortality prevented him from dying.
+In immense pain, Chiron struck a deal with Zeus: he exchanged his immortality for the release of Prometheus (the god who elevated humanity by giving them the secret of fire, seen in the Ace of Wands).
+Thus, Chiron sacrificed himself for the good of another.

-More than anything though, Chiron’s nature represents the dual nature of the Knight of Cups: the educated and nurturing mind that cares for others (and humanity in general) through empathy for them, vs the raging and powerful emotional animal within us all.
+Ultimately, Chiron’s nature represents the dual nature of the Knight of Cups: the educated, nurturing mind caring for humanity through empathy, versus the raging, powerful emotional animal within us all.

 Description and Symbology

-We see a single stream running close by and its water appears to be flowing from the moon.
-Although the stream may be small, it represents the deepest emotions.
-The water also contrasts with the barren land around it.
+A single stream runs close by, its water flowing directly from the moon.
+Although small, the stream represents the deepest emotions.
+The water contrasts with the barren land around it.

-The knight holds out a cup.
-It is not clear if it is full of water or needs to be filled.
+The Knight holds out a cup.
+It remains unclear if it is full of water or needs filling.
 Sometimes we have emotion to give, sometimes we want it, and sometimes it is both.

-The knight has no weapon and instead holds his cup almost as a shield.
+The Knight carries no weapon, holding his cup as a shield.
 He prefers to win through negotiation and diplomacy.

 The knight